Keeping the Craic Safe & Sound 🎶

 As always, we return to our long-time home at Fair Park in Dallas, TX.

-Fair Park is conveniently located just minutes east of Downtown Dallas, and Fair Park Station is a stop on the Dart Rail Green Line.
-Our event occupies several of the majestic Art Deco buildings in the park, the Automobile Building (1936), Centennial Hall (1905), The Food and Fiber Pavilion (1936), and Grand Place (1936) to name a few.
-The address is 1010 1st Ave, Dallas, TX 75210, and you can enter through Gate 2 for parking.
-Gates 5, 6, and 11 are also available.
+Fair Park is conveniently located just minutes east of Downtown Dallas, and Fair Park Station is a stop on the DART Rail Green Line.
+Our event occupies several of the majestic Art Deco buildings in the park, the Automobile Building (1936), Centennial Hall (1905), and Grand Place (1936) to name a few.
+The address is 1010 1st Ave, Dallas, TX 75210, and you can enter through Gate 2 on Haskell Ave or Gate 5 on Robert B Cullum Blvd for parking.

 Who produces the festival?